 When you have defined your skills and interests, the third piece of the health writing business pie is industry demand.
 You’ll need to feel confident that there are enough clients out there who will pay you for your services.

 There’s no point offering a writing service that nobody wants or needs.
 Ultimately, there needs to be market demand for your writing service.
-And, I build my courses on this premise.
-I don’t teach you writing skills or styles that aren’t in demand!
+And, I build my health writing courses on this premise.
+I don’t teach you medical writing skills or styles that aren’t in demand!

 To assess industry demand, you’ll need to spend some time researching your ideal clients.
 And remember that you’re looking for industry demand in areas you’re interested in and passionate about.